aryanasura/How-to-apply-Financial-aid-on-coursera/README.md

 It can help me advance in my knowledge.
 Courses on Coursera helped me to greatly increase my skill in the past and I like to study here at my own pace.
 I think enrolling in this course will help me big time in course I am pursuing here and aid me in working on some high-quality projects.
-There is a lot of potential and scope in this career opportunity
+There is a lot of potential and scope in this career opportunity.

 #
 # 3. If you answered no, please help us understand why ?